jonathan-russo/pdga-discord-bot/README.md

 This repo contains code for a Discord Bot written in Go.

+## Configuration

+This app requires the environment variable `DISCORD_TOKEN` to be set.

 ## Permissions

 The bot requires the following permissions to run: